NoahDavey/100-days-of-code/log/r1-log.md

 Quite unproductive today, had a weak attempt at trying to make the codelens dissapear when the function keyword was moved.
 Will have to try again tomorrow

 ### R1D29
+Today felt productive which was nice.
+Managed to come up with a decent way of calculating complexity of functions via regular expressions.
+Currently only using the if/else if/else branching statements, but plan on testing it using this method and then extendint the functionality to include things like switch statements later.
+Tomorrow I think i will need to take a look at how I can pull out a function from the users document in VS Code

 ### R1D30
 ### R1D31
 ### R1D32